 It’s because of his black pepper addiction that I came up with the idea to pepper crust our burgers.

 2 pounds ground chuck, Worcestershire sauce, kosher salt and a little pepper.
 Nothing too fancy, as it should be.
 BUT after I’ve divided the burger mixture into fourths -yes that’s 1/2 pound a person!- and form the patties, I then roll the edge of each burger in freshly hand-cracked peppercorns.
 Giving it that distinct delicious flavor and that spicy peppercorn punch at the end.

-Whether you grill or griddle your burger is totally up to you.
+Whether you grill or griddle your peppercorn crusted burgers is totally up to you.
 I grilled mine outside on our Weber and right before pulling it off the grates, I top with with TWO kinds of cheese (thank you cheddar and Swiss).